 - CLT panels can be manufactured in custom dimensions.
 They can also be manufactured to various visual appearance grades.

-- Prefabricated CLT panels can speed up the construction of multistory buildings by several weeks.
+- Prefabricated CLT panels can speed up the construction of multistory buildings by several weeks reducing building times by 25% and dramatically decreasing traffic onsite.

 - CLT produces lesser greenhouse gases, and uses fewer fossil fuels, water and energy than concrete and steel.